-Within these catchment areas additional development may cause a further decline in the condition of these international protected sites, by causing more phosphate to enter sewage treatment works and contribute to further eutrophication (excessive richness of nutrients in a lake or other body of water, frequently due to run-off from the land, which causes a dense growth of plant life).
+Within these catchment areas additional development may cause a further decline in the condition of these international protected sites, by causing more nitrogen and/or phosphorus to enter sewage treatment works and contribute to further eutrophication (excessive richness of nutrients in a lake or other body of water, frequently due to run-off from the land, which causes a dense growth of plant life).
 This results in a loss of biodiversity to the protected sites.

-The types of additional development which may result in additional phosphates and a decline in condition are all types of overnight accommodation which includes:
+The types of additional development which may result in additional nitrogen and/or phosphorus and a decline in condition are all types of overnight accommodation which includes:

-- a net gain in residential units; - student accommodation; - tourism attractions including overnight tourist accommodation, including selfservice and serviced tourist accommodation such as hotels, guest houses, bed and breakfasts, self-catering holiday chalets and static caravan sites, camping/glamping sites, yurts, shepherds hut, and 'pop' up or temporary camp site;, - care homes; - commercial or industrial developments that include overnight accommodation; - employment sites where employees will be hosted from outside of the catchment, and/or the development includes overnight accommodation.
+- a net gain in residential units; - residential institutions, including student accommodation, boarding schools residential colleagues and training centres; - tourism accommodation including overnight tourist accommodation, including self-service and serviced tourist accommodation such as hotels, guest houses, bed and breakfasts, self-catering accommodation including holiday chalets and static caravan sites, caravan and touring holiday accommodation, camping/glamping sites, yurts, shepherds hut, and 'pop' up or temporary camp sites; - specialist housing e.g. care homes and retirement homes; - commercial or industrial developments that include overnight accommodation; - employment sites where employees will be hosted from outside of the catchment, and/or the development includes overnight accommodation.